Dr. Meysam Khaleghian

 THE CURRICULUM AND COURSE WORK

 The Master of Science in Engineering Management is a 30-credit-hour degree.
-It is comprised of a 24-credit-hour major in Engineering Management plus a 6-credit-hour cognate minor in business management.
+It is comprised of a 24-credit-hour major in Engineering Management plus 6-credit-hours of management electives.
 The major includes 9 hours of core technology courses that are common to all students, regardless of specialization.
-Students may elect a specializations in manufacturing management or industrial management.
-The 6-credit-hour cognate minor allows students to select from such industry-focused business courses as supply chain management, process improvement management, managing business creativity, organizational change management, data analytics etc.
+Students may elect a specialization in manufacturing management or industrial management.
+The 6-credit-hours of management electives allows students to select from such industry-focused business courses as supply chain management, process improvement management, managing business creativity, organizational change management, data analytics etc.

 Thesis option students are required to complete a 6-credit-hour research component.
 Non-thesis students have the option of taking a 6-credit hour Directed Project if they are interested in conducting a research project.
 A thesis is the more appropriate option for full-time students who may have ambitions of pursuing a PhD degree, while the directed project is the best choice for part-time students who hold jobs in industry.